The other day I wrote a post about mum guilt. And it got me thinking about all the other aspects of parenting that I could possibly do better on.

 One thing I could definitely do better at is the food I give to my kids.
-Because the four year old has historically been such a fussy eater I’ve fallen into that routine of giving him the stuff I know he’ll eat and not pushing him to try new things.
+(And we all know how important the nutrition is – especially for the babies) Because the four year old has historically been such a fussy eater I’ve fallen into that routine of giving him the stuff I know he’ll eat and not pushing him to try new things.
 Although luckily he’s doing really well on that front at school.
 Every time I try anything new he turns his nose up at it, even though he may have eaten it at school, and rather than persevere I lazily wonder why I’ve bothered.
 Whilst scraping his plate into the bin.

 The twins are slightly better than their big brother, but not much.
 I need to get the cook books out again and come up with new ideas – like I did when I only had one child and all the time in the world (funny how it didn’t feel like it back then though).
 Because seriously, how many times can a kid eat cheesy pesto pasta in a week?!